At The Nelson Clinic we offer Trauma Sensitive Group Therapy on a termly basis.

 Everything is provided but participants are also more than welcome to bring their own mat / props if they choose.
 Participants are encouraged to wear comfortable clothes that can be moved in.

-We run 8-week courses and there is an expectation that participants will make a commitment to attend all 8 weeks to ensure optimal benefit and be able to integrate these practices over time.
+We run either 6- or 8-week courses and there is an expectation that participants will make a commitment to attend all sessions to ensure optimal benefit and be able to integrate these practices over time.

 Outcome Measure and Evaluation